vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 mailboxes and messages to create communications structures and what techniques are used and why.

-Each task on creation is allocated a main mailbox. you can create more if desired but why would you do that ?
+Each task on creation is allocated a main mailbox.
+You can create more if desired but why would you do that ?
 What advantage is there ?

 The first advantage is that it allows you to partition your application and its